Anivice/lzw/README.md

 ## Introduction

-This is an implementation of the two well-known and widely deployed compression algorithms, namely Lempel-Ziv-Welch (LZW) and Huffman coding.
+This is an implementation of the two well-known and widely deployed compression algorithms, namely Lempel-Ziv-Welch (LZW) and Huffman Coding.

 Lempel-Ziv-Welchm, or LZW in short for the sake of convenience naming, typically employs a fixed bit size for the result in its coding style, though the coding algorithm never specifically detailed any bit size and varying bit length in encoded data is fairly common.
-Huffman coding, on the other hand, is known for its varying bit length in encoded data.
+Huffman Coding, on the other hand, is known for its varying bit length in encoded data.

 This implementation mixes these two algorithms in the hope that it can reach the maximum compression result possible.